 What to Consider When Purchasing a Stair-Assist Chair

 Because every person, home, and lifestyle is unique, it’s important to keep your personal considerations in mind when purchasing a stair-assist chair.
-Here are some things to keep in mind.
+Here are some things we considered while looking at the top stair-assist chairs.

 Many stair-assist chairs fit any type of stairway, but curved stairwells may require custom chairs.
 Some manufacturers ask you to measure your stairway before purchasing a stair-assist chair, while others will send an employee to measure your stairwell.